Clarifai/old-docs/authentication.md

 ### Endpoint level scopes

 Endpoint level scopes give you control over access to specific endpoints.
+To see the always up to date list of endpoint level scopes avilable in your plan create a key in Portal.

 **Concept**

+* /clarifai.api.V2/GetConcept
 * /clarifai.api.V2/GetConceptCounts
 * /clarifai.api.V2/ListConcepts
 * /clarifai.api.V2/PatchConcepts